hrg921/geonho.com/blog/content/javascript/You Don't know JS- Up & Going.md

 ---
 # You Don't know JS: Up & Going

+## Preface
+JavaScript is simultaneously a simple, easy-to-use language that has broad appeal, and a complex and nuanced collection of language mechanics which without careful study will elud *true understanding* even for the most seasoned of JavaScript developers.

+### Paradox of JavaScript
+Therein lies the paradox of JavaScript, the Achilles' Heel of the language, the challenge we are presently addressing.
+Because JavaScript can be used without understanding, the understanding of the language is often never attained.

 ## Chapter 1: Into Programming
 For the Beginner, basic programming concepts are introduced.